ezylang/EvalEx/docs/concepts/datatypes.md

 ### DATE_TIME

-Any instance of _java.time.LocalDate_, _java.time.LocalDateTime_, _java.time.ZoneDateTime_ or _java.time.OffsetDateTime_ will automatically be converted to
+Any instance of _java.time.Instant_, _java.time.LocalDate_, _java.time.LocalDateTime_, _java.time.ZoneDateTime_,
+_java.time.OffsetDateTime_, _java.util.Date_ or _java.util.Calendar_, will automatically be converted to
 a _DATE_TIME_ datatype.
-Conversion will be done by using the current time zone id on the input object.
+If the conversion requires a time zone and no time zone is given in the input object, then the configured time zone is used.

 ### DURATION